Shreyash-Gaur/Custom_Object_Detection/README.md

 ---

-# 🚀 Custom_Object_Detection: Empowering Your Vision 🧠
+# 🚀 Custom Object Detection : Empowering Your Vision 🧠

-### **Harnessing YOLOv9 & YOLOv10 for Real-Time, Tailored Object Detection/Recognition/Classification**
+## **Harnessing YOLOv9 & YOLOv10 for Real-Time, Tailored Object Detection/Recognition/Classification**

 Welcome to a project that redefines object detection.
 Custom_Object_Detection combines the power of YOLOv9 and YOLOv10 with the flexibility of custom dataset training, enabling you to detect virtually any object in real-time.
-Whether you're monitoring industrial processes, tracking wildlife, or creating innovative applications, this project empowers you to tailor your object detection solution precisely to your needs.
+Whether monitoring industrial processes, tracking wildlife, or creating innovative applications, this project empowers you to tailor your object detection solution precisely to your needs.

 ## 🌟 Project Highlights